Cxz324/cupidcr4wl/README.md

 <div align="center">

 # 💘 cupidcr4wl 💘
 cupidcr4wl is an Open-Source Intelligence username search tool that crawls adult content platforms to see if a targeted account or person is present.
-The need for a tool of this manner derived from missing persons investigations where dating platforms and concerns of human trafficking were found relevant. cupidcr4wl searches the following categories of platforms:
+The need for a tool of this manner derived from missing persons investigations where dating platforms and concerns of human trafficking were found relevant. cupidcr4wl searches the following platforms:

 **Adult photo, video, and camming platforms | Dating, hook-up, and social platforms | Escort service platforms**